GPT-5.2 ProBatch 2

 [ \text{Speed} \sim ⇓ \times (↑ \circ ⟂ \circ ✂ \circ ≡ \circ 𝓛 \circ ⊘) ]

-That’s why negative staining and hands-on computing have outsized downstream effects.
+That’s why and hands-on computing have outsized downstream effects.

 It shapes priors about what problems are even worth entering.